-The International Collaboration on Cancer Reporting (ICCR) has experienced another busy and productive year in 2023.
-Our primary focus has been on the development of new datasets, in addition to updating existing datasets to maintain currency with the World Health Organization World Classification of Tumours 5th series.
-There has also been significant work on the other three strategic workstreams, i.e. Dataset translation, Implementation and Education, and on preparing a Philanthropic Approach strategy aimed at ensuring the ICCR's sustainability as well as securing funding for expanding our translation work.
-Finally, the organisation changes stemming from the constitutional revisions approved at the last Annual General Meeting (AGM) in November 2022 have been implemented, and in addition, the ICCR Council has approved the establishment of an Honorary Advisory Panel of past ICCR office bearers to ensure that the current Board and Council have access to expert advice when needed.
+The International Collaboration on Cancer Reporting (ICCR) has made significant progress in meeting our goals in the four strategic workstreams 2024.
+As in previous years our principal focus has been on the development of new datasets and on updating existing datasets to maintain currency with the World Health Organization (WHO) World Classification of Tumours 5th series.
+There have also been significant achievements in three other workstreams, i.e., Dataset translation, Implementation and Education, and in developing a Philanthropic Approach strategy aimed at ensuring the ICCR's sustainability as well as securing funding for expanding our translation work.